 - Require urgent cancer referral to secondary care (NG12: 1.4.1) and

-- Require initial primary care support for low index of suspicion symptoms (NG12: 1.14.8; NG12: 1.4.3); through the application of a validated local proforma (NG12: 1.16.7, NICE Pathway: Patient experience in adult NHS services overview; CG138, NICE Implementing Guidelines in the NHS).
+- Require initial primary care support for low index of suspicion symptoms (NG12: 1.14.8; NG12: 1.4.3); through the application of a validated local proforma (NG12: 1.16.7, Patient experience in adult NHS services overview; CG138, NICE Implementing Guidelines in the NHS).

 It is further anticipated that achieving this aim will enhance patient outcomes in association with mortality, 1- and 5-year survival, stage at diagnosis and quality of life (NICE QS12).